Universal bounds on optimization of free energy harvesting

 Eq.~\eqref{eq:linear-resp-solution-2} has a simple interpretation.
 In addition to the baseline harvesting rate $ \GGdB{\pstB} $, $\Gmax$ contains contributions from the relaxation modes of $A$, with each mode weighed by its squared amplitude and relaxation timescale $-1/\lambda_{\evndx}$.
 All else being equal, $\Gmax$ is large when slow modes have large harvesting amplitudes.
 The optimal $\popt$ shifts the baseline steady state $\pstB$ toward mode $\evndx$ in proportion to that mode's harvesting amplitude and relaxation timescale, thereby optimally balancing the tradeoff between harvesting and dissipation.

 The \emph{Deterministic} (D) regime applies when the nonlinear information-theoretic term in~\eqref{eq:wmax-lin-split} is much smaller than the linear thermodynamic term.
 We can then ignore the former, turning~\eqref{eq:wmax-lin-split} into a simple linear optimization.
-This gives the approximate solution $\Gmax\approx \hvec_{\iopt}$, $\popti_{i} \approx \delta_{\iopt i}$, where $\iopt =\arg\max_{i}\hvec_{i}$ is the optimal mesostate.
+This gives the approximate solution

+where $\iopt =\arg\max_{i}\hvec_{i}$ is the optimal mesostate.
 This solution concentrates probability on a single mesostate, effectively ignoring the cost of maintaining this low-entropy distribution.